NathaliaTGodoy/devops-23-24-PSM-1231864/CA3/Part1/README_CA3Part1.md

      * Check the IP address range of this network.
 In this case it is 192.168.56.1/24.
      * Select an IP in this range for the second adapter of our VM.
   5. Start the VM and install Ubuntu
-  6. After starting the VM it is need to update the packages repositories using the following commands:
+  6. After starting the VM it is needed to update the packages repositories using the following commands:
      * `sudo apt install net-tools`
-     * `sudo nano /etc/netplan/01-netcfg.yaml` - To edit the network configuration file to setup the IP
+     * `sudo nano /etc/netplan/01-netcfg.yaml` - To edit the network configuration file to set up the IP
      * `sudo netplan apply`
-  7. Establish a SSH connection using the following commands:
+  7. Establish an SSH connection using the following commands:
      * `sudo apt install openssh-server` -  To install openssh-server so that we can use ssh to open secure terminal sessions to the VM (from other hosts)
      * `sudo nano /etc/ssh/sshd_config` - To enable password authentication for ssh uncomment the line